 It’s especially difficult for children.
 I’ve seen my daughter’s friends question her relentlessly when she says she is going to play with her dolls after school instead of playing at the friend’s house.
 You mean you’d rather play alone than play with me?

 School is highly stimulating.
 Downtime afterwards energizes introverted kids.
 My daughter is primarily an extrovert but she is sensitive and needs quiet time as well.
-She jabbers and narrates as she writes, plays on her iPod Touch, and fixes herself a bagel.
+She jabbers and narrates as she plays, writes, and fixes herself a bagel.
 She thinks out loud.
 Sometimes I ask her to think in her head (so that I don’t lose my mind).
 I ask her very gently but I still see the hurt in her eyes.

 That hurt is there in adults’ eyes too.
 They don’t understand how one day we can spend every waking moment with them working, conversing, giggling, creating, smooching, etc. and the next we want to watch Downton Abbey by ourselves.
 They want more of the high-energy or deep listening us, but unfortunately that fun dear girl or guy can grow fangs or grow weepy if pushed to be out-going and devoted for too long.